Democratic Front Party: Foundation and profile

-Founder Al Ghazali was the chairman of the party.
+Founder Osama Al Ghazali was the chairman of the party.
 His deputy was the writer Sakina Fuad.
-Mohamed Mansour and Ibrahim Nawar were secretary-generals.
+Mohamed Mansour and Ibrahim Nawar were secretaries-general.
 Since March 2011 the Democratic Front Party has participated in the Cabinet of Egypt (Essam Sharaf).
 Before his death, writer Osama Anwar Okasha was also an executive member of the party.

-Its slogan was Concilor Dr. Ahmed Diab is a Democratic Front Party Leader and Coming President of Egypt.
+Its slogan was "Councilor Dr. Ahmed Diab is a Democratic Front Party Leader and Coming President of Egypt."